Javialonqv/Source-API/README.md

 `isPlaying` Specifies if the audio is currently playing.\
 `audioPath` Spceifies the path to the audio file.\
 `volume` Specifies the volume of the audio.\
+`loop` Specifies if the audio should be on a loop.\
 `Play()` Plays the loaded audio file.\
 `Play(audioPath)` Plays an audio file without a AudioSource class instance.
 ### Debug `Toolkit for debugging the Source application.`